 In addition to the “campaign” term that we’re focusing on here, these other UTM parameters are ideal for giving you a more detailed look at where your traffic is originating from.
 You’ll be able to instantly see where people are viewing your ads, so you can focus your efforts on the most successful channels.

-To take advantage of UTM parameters, you need to build a custom URL with the tags you wish to track.
+To take advantage of UTM Parameters, you will need to understand UTM Naming Conventions in order to build a custom URL in order to track the parameters.
 While manual tagging isn’t that difficult, it can be less time-consuming to use a UTM builder from Terminus.
 This way, you’re guaranteed to make no mistakes and can more accurately determine which results you want to see.

 For example, if you’re wanting to track your traffic from Facebook, your URL might look like this: